 auto-py-to-exe into the command prompt.
 This will automatically open up the interface for Auto-py-to-exe.

 For this to work, you might have to have the file path of the Python exe added to Path.
 If you haven’t done this step already, you can learn how to do so from this Python installation guide.
 Otherwise you can try navigating to the Python installation yourself using the command prompt.

 If you’re having trouble with the 1st method, you can use this one as an alternate.
 In this method we won’t actually be installing Auto py to exe using pip or some other means.
 Instead, we’ll be directly downloading the source code for the library and running it manually.

 First visit the GitHub page for this library and download the code using the download ZIP option as shown in the image below.

 Next extract the file, locate the python file called

-run.py and execute it.
-This should open up the interface for auto-py-to-exe.
+run.py and execute it (by clicking on it).
+This should open up the GUI interface for auto-py-to-exe (pictured below)

 Once you’ve completed any of the above two methods, the following interface should open up.
 This is the Auto Py to Exe window through which we’ll be converting our files.
 We also have access to several settings like OneFile and Console Window.

 The Script Location setting takes a simple file path of the

 .py which is to be converted.
 You can directly type in the file path or use the browse option to manually find the file on your computer.